 The land could be accessed from the B9119 or from a new road access created as a cross-roads opposite the proposed route into the Arnhall Phase 3 development.

-This road would replace the existing Westhill - Blacktop C-class road and tie into a wider movement network with connections south and west.
-This would help allievate pressure on the Six Mile junction.
+This road would replace the existing Westhill - Blacktop C-class road and tie into a wider movement network with connections south and west in to Damhead.
+This would help alleviate pressure on the Six Mile junction.